qiaoqiao2323/robot-speech-intelligibility/README.md

 ## Evaluation

+To bridge the communication between Python 2.7 (NaoQi) and Python 3.8 (ETV and JMRE model), the subprocess module facilitates communication.

 `parlai_internal/` contains the code needed to train and evaluate on our task in the ParlAI framework.
 Check the original [ParlAI repository](https://github.com/facebookresearch/ParlAI) for more information on how to use the ParlAI framework and how to use a `parlai_internal` folder to define custom tasks.

 The folder contains two tasks: `text_opener` and `text_opener_lowfreq`.
 They present the captions as input for the ParlAI model and the conversation-starting question as expected output. `text_opener_lowfreq` uses the training set without the six most common questions, as described above. `text_opener` uses the full data set.